dprojects/Woodworking/README.md

 * Ubuntu:
 	* FreeCAD version < 0.20.27936: `~.FreeCAD/Mod/Woodworking`
 	* FreeCAD version >= 0.20.27936: `~.local/share/FreeCAD/Mod/Woodworking`

+# Magic Panels

+Currently the `Magic Panels` allow to:
+* Create default panel `600 mm x 300 mm x 18 mm`.
+* Copy any panel based on `Cube` or `Pad`.
+If you want copy any other object, select base object.
+* Move any panel based on `Cube` or `Pad`.
+* Resize any panel based on `Cube` or `Pad`.
+* Add special parts of the furniture: Side, Back, Top, Shelf.
+Mostly for `Cube`.
+* Apply panel at face in any direction.
+Mostly for `Cube`, for `Pad` may not be positioned well, because of different vertex handling ;-)
+* Apply panel between 2 faces in any direction.
+Mostly for `Cube`, for `Pad` may not be positioned well, because of different vertex handling ;-)
+* Change any panel based on `Cube` into `Pad`.

+**Note:** The `Magic Panels` are named `magic` because they are designed for specific situation but they have also side effect, You never know how the panel will be created ;-) This depends on selection order and referenced object.
+Sometimes the effect can be surprisingly good and very useful, sometimes not.
+So, you have to play with the `Magic Panels` little bit more to use it at your project effectively.

 # Macro tools - how to update